Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Experiments

+\myfinding{Memory consumption is effectively shared.} We measured the aggregated memory consumption for both the clients and the overall system.
+As the number of clients or rounds increases, the overall resource consumption increases due to the increase in coordination effort.
+However, the client-wise resource consumption decreases, which is an advantage for healthcare institutions.
 We observed that both the clients and the global FL system as a whole require more memory with deep learning than with logistic regression.
 This was expected, because deep learning uses much more parameters than logistic regression.
-Second, TFF uses much more memory than FLWR (Figure~\ref{fig:memory1}, again with models in rows and problem types in columns).
+Second, TFF uses much more memory than FLWR (Figure \ref{fig:memory1}, again with models in rows and problem types in columns).
 We conclude that FL saves healthcare institutions a significant amount of memory, at the cost of a slight increase in global training time and global memory requirements.
 Further, FL frameworks show distinct differences in their training times and memory consumption revealing potential for optimization of FL tools.

 \myfinding{The network load is not a bottleneck.} To assess the network load, we assume that the amount of data transmitted and received is determined by the data serialization method of the framework, and is not influenced by hardware or interference from other clients.
 Therefore, we experiment with a fixed number of 10 clients.
 In accordance to the increased memory usage of TFF, TFF comes with higher network traffic as well.
 Additionally, since deep learning needs to share more parameters than logistic regression, the network traffic rises from 4 MB (peak for LogReg) up to 30 MB (peak for DL).
 For comparison, an average household has a bandwidth of 209 Mbps and can easily handle the network demands \cite{fairinternetreport}.
 We conclude that the network traffic is acceptable for healthcare institutions, and may pose a problem only for the training of very large neural networks such as foundation models.
 The frameworks have different demands on computing resources, but this is not a basis for selection in most medical scenarios, and it does not restrict the applicability of FL on transcriptomic data.